 Trapping can be the single greatest challenge for some community cat programs (CCPs).
 And trapping effectiveness can be greatly affected by a number of factors outside the control of CCP staff and volunteers (e.g., weather, site access, trap-savvy cats).
 Adopting robust trapping protocols is therefore a top priority for a CCP.
 After all, if you can’t trap the cats, you can’t sterilize and vaccinate them.

 This guide is intended to help CCP staff and volunteers plan and conduct successful trapping projects, whether for a single cat or a large colony.
 Obviously, some details will vary from program to program, but the general principles apply across the board.

 Note: This chapter of the Community Cat Programs Handbook combines the first-hand experience of many Best Friends staff and volunteers, as well as that of other organizations.
-We are especially grateful for the information published in “Trapping: The Basics” and “The Neighborhood Cats Drop Trap” (Neighborhood Cats), Guide to Trap-Neuter-Return (TNR) and Colony Care (Alley Cat Allies, the Mayor’s Alliance for NYC’s Animals and the ASPCA), “What to Do if You Trap Wildlife” (Fix Our Ferals), and the many trapping tips provided by the Animal Defense League of Arizona.
+We are especially grateful for the information published in “Trapping: The Basics” and “The Neighborhood Cats Drop Trap” (Neighborhood Cats), Guide to Trap-Neuter-Return (TNR) and Colony Care (Alley Cat Allies, the Mayor’s Alliance for NYC’s Animals and the ASPCA), and the many trapping tips provided by the Animal Defense League of Arizona.

 Equipment and supplies

 Here are some details on the many items you’ll generally want on hand for a successful trapping project.